JaydenElliott/remote-linux-worker/README.md

 # RLW - Remote Linux Worker
-A lightweight remote linux process execution server-side library.
+A remote linux process execution server-side library and gRPC server.

 RLW exposes two sub-libraries:
-1. `rlwp` - Remote Linux Worker Processor: an interface that allows users to start, stop, get the status of and stream linux process jobs.
+1. `rlwp` - Remote Linux Worker Processor: an interface that allows users to start, stop, stream and get the status of linux process jobs.
 2. `server` - An all-included gRPC server to expose the above functionality to a client.
 The server provides the following:
    - An API to handle jobs.
 The api protobuf specification can be found in `proto/service.proto`.
    - A secure mTLS configuration.
    - Client authorization.

 ## Examples

 An example client/server implementation can be found in `remote-linux-worker/examples`.
-Ensure all the below commands are run from this directory.
+Ensure all the below commands are run from the `examples/` directory.

 ### Server